btschwartz12/btschwartz12.github.io/docs/aclara/MNCT_userguide.md

 **Once you are positive that you have completed the [Setup](#setup) section correctly, follow these steps:**

-1. Make sure you have an updated version of the `Y84000-PTR | SRFN XML Configuration Creation Tool [REV:R]` downloaded at a convenient location on your machine.
+1. Make sure you have an updated version of the Y84000-PTR [Appendix.Y8](#appendix) downloaded at a convenient location on your machine.
 If not, see [Getting the Y84000-PTR Tool](#getting-the-y84000-ptr-tool).

-2. Obtain a MeterMate program `file ____TODO` and make sure it is downloaded at a convenient location on your machine.
+2. Obtain a MeterMate program [Appendix.MM](#appendix) and make sure it is downloaded at a convenient location on your machine.
 If not, see [Getting the MeterMate Program](#getting-the-metermate-program).

 3. Once you have these files and you are absolutely certain that the [Setup](#setup) as been performed correctly, simply run the executable.